byronmansfield/dotvim/README.md

 ## Wishlist

 - [ ] write an installer script to handle some of the secondary installations

+## ToDo

+- [ ] Update any left over mac instructions to arch specific instructions